-Step 1: For annual schedules: Select holiday (Pr01 - Pr12) Press UP while PRO-ON displayed: Press UP or DOWN to SCROLL Pr01 through Pr12, Press OPTION to select desired schedule (e.g. Pr01), The following options appear in this order when pressing UP: no = switching time not active OP = operation mode (ON, OFF, OCCUPIED, UNOCCUPIED) LP = set point AO = Position of analog output (output must be in manual mode by parameter setting) FAN = Fan state (output must be in manual mode by parameter setting) do = Position binary output - digital, 3-point or PWM (output must be in manual mode by parameter setting).
-Hday = Annual time schedule: Holiday Press UP/DOWN to scroll through the possible events(1st bar indicates step 1 complete) Press Option to complete selection of event Hday Pr01 Step 1: Select start month of holiday (For example: 1-12) Select month 1 for January and 12 for December.
+Step 1: For annual schedules: Select holiday (Pr01 - Pr12)

+Press UP while PRO-ON displayed: Press UP or DOWN to SCROLL Pr01 through Pr12, Press OPTION to select desired schedule (e.g. Pr01), The following options appear in this order when pressing UP: no = switching time not active OP = operation mode (ON, OFF, OCCUPIED, UNOCCUPIED) LP = set point AO = Position of analog output (output must be in manual mode by parameter setting) FAN = Fan state (output must be in manual mode by parameter setting) do = Position binary output - digital, 3-point or PWM (output must be in manual mode by parameter setting).
+Hday = Annual time schedule: Holiday Press UP/DOWN to scroll through the possible events(1 st bar indicates step 1 complete) Press Option to complete selection of event Hday Pr01 Step 1: Select start month of holiday (For example: 1-12) .
+Select month 1 for January and 12 for December.
 Month is blinking.
-14.07 Press UP/DOWN to select, OPTION to complete Pr01 Step 2: Select start day of holiday (1-31) Select the day of month $(1-31)$.
+14 .07 Press UP/DOWN to select, OPTION to complete Pr01 Step 2: Select start day of holiday (1-31) Select the day of month (1 - 31).
 Day is blinking.

-Step 2: Select Start day of Honday (1 52) Ī Select the day of month (1 - 31).
+This is the first day of the holiday.
+Controller enters off mode at 00:00.
+Press UP/DOWN to select, OPTION to complete 14.07 Pr01 Step 4: Select last month of holiday (For example: 1-12) Select month 1 for January and 12 for December.
+Month is blinking.
+Press UP/DOWN to select, OPTION to complete 28 .07 Pr01 Step 5: Select last day of holiday and complete switching event Select day of month (1-31).
 Day is blinking.
-14 .07 This is the first day of the holiday.
-Controller enters off mode at 00:00.
-14. 07 Press UP/DOWN to select, OPTION to complete Pr01
+This is the last day of the holiday.
+Controller enters weekly scheduled mode after 23:59.
+Press UP/DOWN to select, OPTION to complete 28 .07 Pr01